Frequently Asked Questions

 What is the CISR Project?

 The acronym CISR stands for Core Information System Replacement.
-This project will focus on a university-wide technological transformation allowing SOU to modernize the way we do business and support students for many years to come.
-Specifically, we will focus on building, deploying, and testing the Workday information system.
+This project has focused on a university-wide technological transformation allowing SOU to modernize the way we do business and support students for many years to come.
+Specifically, we have focused on building, testing, and deploying the Workday information system.

-The chosen Workday platform will save SOU roughly $800,000 per year after implementation when compared to the Banner Ecosystem.
-Workday also offers transformational potential through its considerably more modern and relevant business processes.
-SOU is looking to implement the new Workday system to leverage these next-generation processes in ways that will make us considerably more efficient, allowing us to serve our students more effectively.
+The Workday platform will save SOU roughly $800,000 per year after implementation when compared to the current Banner ecosystem.
+Workday also offers transformational potential through its more modern and relevant business processes.
+SOU is implementing the new Workday system to leverage these next-generation processes in ways that will make us significantly more efficient, allowing us to serve our students more effectively.

 What is Workday?